dbaumgarten/yodk/docs/nolol.md

 Includes can NOT be placed in the middle of block like ```ìf``` and ```while```.
 Includes MUST always be on the top-level of the program.

 ## Macros
 Reusability is a key-indicator of good programing style.
 Usually functions are really helpful here, but as yolol has no concept of a stack, real functions can just not be implemented.
 The next-best thing are macros.
-A macro is a defined block of code, that is inserted directly into the code, where ever it is mentioned (c programmers are familiar with the concept).
+A macro is a defined snipped of code, that is inserted directly into the code, where ever it is mentioned (c programmers are familiar with the concept).

 This way you have to write code that you need multiple times only once (as a macro) and can then use this macro as often as you want.